French banks go on election charm offensive

 Hollande’s team declined to comment.

-Banks like BNP Paribas (BNPP.PA), Credit Agricole (CAGR.PA) and Societe Generale (SOGN.PA) know they are poison at the ballot box, but also that they account for around two thirds of lending - the opposite of Britain and the United States, where bond markets hold sway.
+Banks like BNP Paribas, Credit Agricole and Societe Generale know they are poison at the ballot box, but also that they account for around two thirds of lending - the opposite of Britain and the United States, where bond markets hold sway.

 In an environment where they are being forced to dump assets and slash jobs to build up loss-absorbing capital, they are being careful to protect their business in France as much as possible, part of a broader trend of repatriation of funds across Europe.